james-epting/AdoptOpenJDK-jre-11.0.5-DCEVM/README.md

 # AdoptOpenJDK-jre-11.0.5-DCEVM
-JRE files for osx and windows contianing the DCEVM
+The files in this project are Java Runtime Environments from AdoptOpenJDK 11.0.5 with DCEVM added